ept-team/equinor-ctf-2022/writeups/Forensics/1337 Security Authority/coldboots/README.md

 Could it be that `SAmaintenance`'s password corresponds to the correct flag?
 Let's race through the provided `wordlist.txt` and see!

-`Hashcat` is usually the prefered tool for cracking hashes, but since NTLM is fast to iterate with and we only have 100 000 lines to go through, `John the Ripper` with it's faster syntax is more than good enough.
+`Hashcat` is usually the prefered tool for cracking hashes, but since NTLM is fast to iterate with and we only have 100 000 lines to go through, `John the Ripper` with it's simple syntax is more than good enough.
 So let's dump the hash to its own file and get started.

 John has a tendency to mix up similar hashes and we know the format, so define it strictly both for cracking and showing the result with `--format=NT`.